timuruski/timuruski.com/resume/index.html.md

 ### Fanhattan <span class="duration">2010 &mdash; Present</span>

-At [Fanhattan](http://fanhattan.com) I have been able to focus on software development using **Ruby**, **MongoDB** and a bunch of other technologies.
+At [Fanhattan](http://fanhattan.com) I have been able to focus on software development using **Ruby**, **MongoDB** and many other technologies.
 I had the privilege of working with [Pivotal Labs](http://pivotallabs.com) for six months, learning about test-driven development and agile programming.

 ### Corbis <span class="duration">2009 -- 2010</span>